 (to watch Polly give the De Balie Freedom Lecture 2017 above, start at 21.16 – ends at 51.10)

-Polly Higgins is an international lawyer, UK based barrister and award-winning author.
-Founder of the Earth Law Alliance, she has garnered a number of awards for her work advocating for a law of Ecocide.
+Polly has garnered a number of awards for her work advocating for a law of Ecocide.
 She received an Honoris Causa Doctorate from Business School Lausanne 2013; in the same year she became the Honorary Arne Naess Professor at Oslo University.
 Her first book, Eradicating Ecocide, won the Peoples Book Prize in 2011 (updated 2nd edition, September 2015).
 In November 2015 VPRO (Dutch BBC) featured a documentary about her work, called Advocate for the Earth.
 She is ranked as No.35 in Salt magazine’s 2016 Top 100 Inspiring Women of the world list, was the 2016 recipient of Polarbröd‘s Utstickarpriset for Future Leadership, and the 2017 prizewinner of the Slovakian Ekotopfilm Award.

-A number of lawyers now operate pro-bono as part of the Ecocide law response team who advise and assist States that lack the financial backing of western nations.
-Polly and her team advise and provide briefing sessions to climate vulnerable states on climate crime.
-Based in the UK, the Hague and New York, the Ecocide law response team operates behind the scenes, as independent advisors.
-They are not paid by States, nor by organisations, with a set agenda.
-Each lawyer offers their time freely to advise without vested interest.
+Polly leads an international Ecocide criminal law response team of lawyers, forensic experts and former judges who assist nation States that lack the financial backing of western nations.
+Applying an international ‘duties and responsibilities’ based governance model, and coordinating experts from legal, forensic and environmental security backgrounds, briefing sessions are provided to climate vulnerable States on climate and ecological ecocide crime.
+Based in the UK, the Netherlands, Spain and the US, the Ecocide law response team operate as independent advisors.
+The team are not paid by nation States; each team-member offers their time freely and pro-bono.

 Ecocide law seeks to re-balance the greatest injustice of our time; the lack of a legal duty of care.
-As such, existing duties prioritise profit.
-Profit that arises out of ecocide has long-term, significant adverse consequences; at the moment it is not a crime to cause extensive damage, destruction to or loss of ecosystems.
+Existing duties prioritise profit.
+Profit that arises out of ecocide has long-term, significant adverse consequences; at present it is not a crime to cause extensive damage, destruction to or loss of ecosystems.
 As a result, dangerous industrial activity continues unabated and the knock-on impact of loss and damage remains unaddressed.

 In April 2010 a fully drafted proposal was submitted into the United Nations.
-Since then, Polly Higgins has advised many governments, NGO’s, the UN and other related organisations on Ecocide law.
+Since then, Polly Higgins brought together many experts and has advised many governments, NGO’s, the UN and other related organisations on Ecocide law.
 She has spoken throughout the world at all levels; political, economic and ecological.
 The author of three books; her first, Eradicating Ecocide, garnered the award The Peoples Book of the Year (2011).
-She is a UK based Barrister (her advisory work now takes precedence and she no longer practices in court), International lawyer and world renowned Ecocide law expert.
+She is a UK based Barrister (she no longer practices in court), International lawyer and world renowned Ecocide law expert.